 Fantasy Football Week 16: Matt Camp's Fantasy Big Board

 Here's the first look at points-per-reception (PPR) rankings for Week 16.
-These will change throughout the week and up to Sunday's action as we get more information about injuries and limitations, so make sure to bookmark this page for my full rankings in both PPR and non-PPR formats.
+These will change throughout the week and up to Sunday's action as we get more information about injuries and limitations, so make sure to bookmark this page for my full rankings for all scoring formats.

 I present my top 100 players (minus quarterbacks) for the week as a way to help determine your flex spots.
 You may favor a certain position or player over another based on his role and/or your scoring rules.

 As an additional tiebreaker, here are the teams I like as a whole this week based on their matchups:

 Mayfield won't finish the season as a top-12 fantasy quarterback, but that doesn't matter.
 What matters is that he's been a useful fantasy quarterback if you've been playing the matchups.
 Over the last four weeks, he is QB12 at 16.4 fantasy points per game.
 That's even with Andrew Luck and better than Aaron Rodgers, Kirk Cousins, Cam Newton, Drew Brees and Jared Goff.